deadstream/OnlineSubsystemAppleSample/README.md

  https://youtu.be/xp9QjQfUzTk

 # Prerequired
- - Ready iOS Device for Two-Factor Authentication
+ - Ready iOS Device or Mac for Two-Factor Authentication
  - You have to Activate Two-Factor Authentication - https://support.apple.com/HT204915 <br/>